Consonant cluster: English

 It is important to distinguish clusters and digraphs.
 Clusters are made of two or more consonant sounds, while a digraph is a group of two consonant letters standing for a single sound.
 For example, in the word ship, the two letters of the digraph sh together represent the single consonant [ʃ].
 Conversely, the letter x can produce the consonant clusters /ks/ (annex), /gz/ (exist), /kʃ/ (sexual), or /gʒ/ (some pronunciations of "luxury").
 It is worth noting that x often produces sounds in two different syllables (following the general principle of saturating the subsequent syllable before assigning sounds to the preceding syllable).
 Also note a combination digraph and cluster as seen in length with two digraphs ng, th representing a cluster of two consonants: /ŋθ/ (although it may be pronounced /ŋkθ/ instead, as ng followed by a voiceless consonant in the same syllable often does); lights with a silent digraph gh followed by a cluster t, s: /ts/; and compound words such as sightscreen /ˈsaɪtskriːn/ or catchphrase /ˈkætʃfreɪz/.

-Korean

-In Modern Hangul (Korean alphabet) there are 11 consonant-clusters: ㄳ, ㄵ, ㄶ, ㄺ, ㄻ, ㄼ, ㄽ, ㄾ, ㄿ, ㅀ, ㅄ.
-These come as the final consonant in a syllabic block and refer to consonant letters, not consonant sounds.
-They instead influence the consonant of the next syllable.
-However, Middle Korean did have consonant clusters, as evidenced by double consonant clusters in initial position (e.g. ᄓ and ㅯ) as well as triple consonants in both positions (e.g. ㅫ and ᇒ).